15 Global Climate Change

-Solar radiation from the Sun is relatively uniform.
-Energy (or heat) moves from the Earth’s surface and lower atmosphere back to space.
+Solar radiation arriving at Earth from the Sun is relatively uniform.
+Energy (or heat) radiates from the Earth’s surface and lower atmosphere back to space.
 This flow of incoming and outgoing energy is Earth’s energy budget.
-For Earth’s temperature to be stable over long stretches of time, incoming energy and outgoing energy have to be equal so that the energy budget at the top of the atmosphere balances.
+For Earth’s temperature to be stable over long stretches of time, incoming energy and outgoing energy have to be equal on average so that the energy budget at the top of the atmosphere balances.
 About 29 percent of the incoming solar energy arriving at the top of the atmosphere is reflected back to space by clouds, atmospheric particles, or reflective ground surfaces like sea ice and snow.
 About 23 percent of incoming solar energy is absorbed in the atmosphere by water vapor, dust, and ozone.
-The remaining 48 percent passes through the atmosphere and is absorbed by the surface.
+The remaining 48 percent passes through the atmosphere and is absorbed at the surface.
 Thus, about 71 percent of the total incoming solar energy is absorbed by the Earth system .

 Greenhouse gases act like a giant blanket for Earth.
-The more greenhouse gases in the atmosphere, then the more outgoing heat will be retained by Earth before this thermal infrared energy (heat) dissipates to space.
+The more greenhouse gases in the atmosphere, then the more outgoing heat will be retained by Earth and the less of this thermal infrared energy (heat) dissipates to space.
 The greenhouse effect is discussed in more detail in the next section.

 Factors that can affect the Earth’s energy budget are not limited to greenhouse gases.
 Increases in solar irradiance (more solar energy) can increase the energy received by earth.
 However, increases associated with this are very small .
 In addition, less ice and snow covering land and the Arctic Sea increases the amount of sunlight absorbed by land and water (see animation below).
 The reflectivity of the Earth’s surface is called albedo.
 Furthermore, aerosols (dust particles) produced from burning coal, diesel engines, and volcanic eruptions can reflect more incoming solar radiation and actually cool the planet.
-The effect of anthropogenic aerosols is weak on the climate system.
+The effect of anthropogenic aerosols is weak on the climate system but anthropogenic production of greenhouse gases is not weak.
 Thus, the net effect is warming due to more anthropogenic greenhouse gases associated with fossil fuel combustion .

 15.1.2 Composition of Atmosphere

-The composition of the atmosphere is a key component that regulates the planet’s temperature.
+The composition of the atmosphere is a key component of the regulation of the planet’s temperature.
 The atmosphere is 78% nitrogen (N2), 21% oxygen (O2), 1% argon (Ar), and less than 1% for all other gases known as trace components.
 The trace components include carbon dioxide (CO2) water vapor (H2O), neon, helium, and methane.
 Water vapor is highly variable, mostly based on region, but has been estimated to be about 1% of the atmosphere .
 The trace gases include several important greenhouse gases, which are the gases responsible for warming and cooling the plant.
-On a geologic scale, the source of atmospheric CO2 is volcanoes and the sink is the weathering process that bury CO2 in sediments.
+On a geologic scale, the source of atmospheric CO2 is volcanoes and the sink for CO2 is the weathering process that buries CO2 in sediments.
 Biological processes both add and subtract CO2 from the atmosphere .

 Greenhouse gases trap heat in the atmosphere and warm the planet.
 They have little effect on incoming solar radiation (which is shortwave radiation) but absorb some of the outgoing infrared radiation (longwave radiation) that is emitted from Earth, thus keeping it from being lost to space.
-More greenhouse gases in the atmosphere makes the planet warmer.
+More greenhouse gases in the atmosphere absorb more longwave heat and make the planet warmer.